 Design and features

 The Switch has several ports and slots on its outside to make up for its small size.
-In addition to the game card slot, it features a MicroSD card slot that supports MicroSDXC cards, which currently store up to 512GB.
+In addition to the game card slot, it features a MicroSD card slot that supports MicroSDXC cards, which currently stores up to 2TB of data (that’s 2,000GB).
 You won’t be running out of room for your games with one of those installed.
 Taking a page out of Apple’s book, the console also features a single USB-C port.

-The Switch has a sturdier feel and a sleeker look than both the Wii U gamepad and Nintendo 3DS but its plastic screen can scratch easily from regular use and from sliding it in and out of the dock.
-We highly recommend purchasing a screen protector.
-The plastic screen does help keep it from shattering when dropped.
+The Switch has a sturdier feel and a sleeker look than both the Wii U gamepad and Nintendo 3DS but its plastic screen can scratch easily from regular use, and from sliding it in and out of the dock.
+We highly recommend purchasing a screen protector for this console.
+The plastic screen does help keep it from shattering when dropped, too.

 In portable mode, you can use the Switch’s standard headphone jack, accelerometer, gyroscope, and brightness sensor.
 These features are primarily replicated by hardware in the Switch’s Joy-Cons or Pro controller when the console is docked.